Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 - First mortgage loan-to-value (LTV) must not be less than 50%

-- Household must have an Impound Account
+- Household must set up an Impound Account on the 1st mortgage loan

 - Household must have H06 Insurance